demhademha/tweak-development-guide/chapter-1.md

 1. Install "openssh" (go to the procursus repo)
 2. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
 3. Open ish,
-4. Type "apk add "openssh"
+4. Type `apk add "openssh`
-5. After it finishes, type "ssh your IP address  -p2222"
+5. After it finishes, type `ssh your IP address  -p2222`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
 7. It'll say something like root@your IP address password: (mine is root@192.168.0.24)
-8. The default password is "alpine"
+8. The default password is `alpine`
 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh